 Learn more about the Global Warming Potential (GWP) of different greenhouse gases.

-The City has taken major steps to reduce emissions from City facilities in a partnership with Johnson Controls International as part of an Energy Performance Contract.
+The City has taken major steps to reduce emissions and energy use in City facilities in a partnership with Johnson Controls International as part of an Energy Performance Contract.
 Learn more!